EduID-Mobile/ldap-oidc-provider/provider/actions/Assertion.md

 [x] 1.1.6 RFC 7521: The token endpoint MUST accept the assertion parameter.

+[-] 1.1.7 The RP MUST identify the AP either via unique redirection URLs OR via the AP's public key used for encrypting the assertion.

+[-] 1.1.8 The RP SHOULD reject any assertion that exposes an unknown kid in the assertion's header.

+[-] 1.1.9 The RP MUST reject any assertion if the AP cannot be identified.

 # 1.2 Parameters

 [x] 1.2.1 RFC 7800: token request MUST include assertion parameter.